HackBio-Genomics-One-B/Genomics-One-B/README.md

 ## STEP 5: CALLING NON-DIPLOID VARIANTS USING FREEBAYES

-You can navigate to the tool (FreeBayes) using the search button in GalaxySelect the reference genome mode of run and the BAM file input as followsSet the parameters for the following options using uploaded pictures as reference:Population model optionsAllelic scope optionsInput filter options
+You can navigate to the tool (FreeBayes) using the search button in Galaxy.
+Select the reference genome, mode of run and the BAM file input.
+Set the parameters for the following options (population mode, allelic scope, input filter)

 ![51](https://user-images.githubusercontent.com/77963733/130159354-9c941c1e-52a2-4345-8245-6fbb3c776318.jpg)